Welcome

 Parent volunteers are crucial for the event's success.
 While some positions require no prior experience, others may need specific training.
 Please find a general list of volunteer positions below.
 For more information on becoming an official, please visit About BCSSA Officials.

-Hosting a Meet
+Hosting a meet

 Hosting a swim meet is an exciting and rewarding experience that requires the dedication and support of numerous volunteers.
 The following are key volunteer roles essential to ensuring the smooth operation of our own annual swim meet, the CV Breakers Icebreaker Invitational: